rohanchandra/javascript-terminal/README.md

 ### Customising the emulator state

-To create emulator state with customised elements (e.g. a custom file system), use a JavaScript object with `create()` which conforms to the following object schema.
+To create emulator state with customised elements (e.g. a custom file system), use a JavaScript object with `create()` which conforms to the following object schema:

 ```javascript
 const emulatorState = Terminal.EmulatorState.create({